CourcelleM/PPR_detection/README.md

 # PPR Detection Pipeline

-This repository contains a Snakemake workflow for detecting Pentatricopeptide Repeat (PPR) motifs.
+This repository contains a Snakemake workflow for detecting and assembling Peste des Petits Ruminants (PPR) sequences.

 ## Quickstart (with Docker)